zhalu/azure-content/articles/marketplace-data-market-import-marketplace-data-into-power-query-for-excel.md

 <properties
-   pageTitle="Import Marketplace data into Excel" description="How to import Marketplace data into Excel" services="cloud-services" documentationCenter="" authors="kevinscharpenberg"
+   pageTitle="Import Marketplace data into Power Query for Excel" description="How to import Marketplace data Power Query for Excel" services="cloud-services" documentationCenter="" authors="kevinscharpenberg"